 On an examination of the tombs of Richard II and Henry III by A.P.
 Stanley in Archaeologia XLV, 1879

 Calling the Tune?
 The involvement of Henry III in the design of the Abbey Church at Westminster by Christopher Wilson, JBAA vol.161, 2008

-A Genealogical History of the Kings of England.... by Francis Sandford 1677 (his engraving shows the two lions at the feet and gablet behind the head in place)
+A Genealogical History of the Kings of England.... by Francis Sandford 1677 (his engraving shows the tomb with two lions at the feet and gablet behind the head in place)